 The Coronavirus Job Retention Scheme (CJRS) was launched in April 2020 to allow UK businesses access financial support to continue paying part of their employees’ salary.

-Following the Government's announcement to introduce national restrictions from Thursday 5th November 2020, the CJRS has been extended until 31st March 2021.
-The Job Support Scheme, which was scheduled to come in on Sunday 1st November, has been postponed until the CJRS scheme ends.
+The CJRS has been extended until 30th September 2021.
+The Job Support Scheme, which was scheduled to come in on Sunday 1st November, has been postponed.

 How does the scheme work?